olivierfriard/boris_docs/index.rst

 Linux
 --------------------------------------------------------------------------------------------------------------------------------------------

 BORIS is available only for 64-bit systems.

+The `VLC media player <https://www.videolan.org/vlc/>`_ must be installed on your system.

 You can also run BORIS from sources.
 See the `Linux download page <http://www.boris.unito.it/pages/download_linux>`_ for details about the dependencies to install.